 Isn’t doughnut day every day?
 Jump to Recipe

-What truly makes this recipe so great is the infused sugar baked in.
-I actually found my original inspiration to try infusing sugar in THIS wonderful read by The Pioneer Woman, but I really did my own experimenting with the flavors in this mix.
+What truly makes this recipe so delicious is the infused sugar baked in.
+Actually, my original inspiration to try infused sugar came from reading THIS post by The Pioneer Woman.
+I had so much fun experimenting and came up with the perfect mix.
 In addition to dried lavender, I added in some lemon zest so the tartness of the lemon would help even out the floral notes from the lavender.